 Ideal conditions for a great photo

-Time depends on season.
-And more than the ‘time’ it’s the light which completely affects and determines the strength of a shot.
-Shadows and plays of lights can be an interesting tool when taking photos, however they can also be a deterrent.
-You learn to look for the light, and use it to your advantage.
+Time depends on the season.
+And more than the ‘time’ it’s the light that completely affects and determines the strength of a shot.
+Shadows and plays of lights can be an interesting tool when taking photos, however, they can also be a deterrent.
+You learn to look for the light and use it to your advantage.

 Always daytime.
 In the warmer months, I opt for early morning, early afternoon, or even end of day shots.
 I don’t ‘do’ night shots, and neither do I ever take any images in B&W – for the simple reason that most of our architecture loses out when photographed in B&W. Modernist builds might look amazing, but our limestone, the coloured apertures, the textures and stone details, need colour to be properly enhanced.

 There are no ‘best’ colours per se, only favourite colours, and those would be the pink doors and walls.
 I just love a pop of colour.

 Top 3 localities for excellent doors?

 Possibly the Three Villages, Zurrieq, and Sliema – although I have to say, since actively taking up door hunting as an activity, I have become a lot more aware of our gorgeous village city cores.
 I can honestly say that I have found countless gems in each and every place I have visited.

 Any tips for getting the shot just right?